jensalindgren/todolist/README.md

 ## General Info

-This is a simple To Do List.
+This is a simple training list.
 The project is to showcase my skills in HTML, CSS and Javascript.
+Main focus is to website is to store tasks on the local storage so you can come back and use the list again and again.
+It's easy to add and remove items.
+The website can delete all items on the local storage.

 Here is the link to the website:https://jensalindgren.github.io/todolist/